 Great Bay EcoCruise

-Join fellow explorers on an activity-based cruise from Portsmouth up the Piscataqua River into the Great Bay Estuary and to the Jackson Estuarine Laboratory.
+Join fellow explorers on an activity-based cruise from New Castle, NH up the Piscataqua River into the Great Bay Estuary and to the Jackson Estuarine Laboratory.
 You are likely to get your hands wet as you learn about marine and estuarine ecosystems on this informal, educational cruise.
 You'll be invited to:

 - Tow for plankton and marvel at its movement in a magnifying scope